vallezw/Image-Uploader/README.md

 ![Example Video](docs/images/example-video.gif)
 <!-- <img src="docs/images/screenshot.png" alt="Logo" width="6000"> -->

 There are already a few image uploader out there in the internet, however, I didn't find any uploader which is fully open source, lightweight and made for self hosting.
-So I created one myself and hope you can enjoy it.
+So I created one myself and hope you enjoy it.

-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
+You may also suggest changes by forking this repo and creating a [pull request](https://github.com/vallezw/Image-Uploader/compare) or opening an [issue](https://github.com/vallezw/Image-Uploader/issues/new/choose).
 Thanks to all the people have have contributed to expanding this project!

 ### Built With